Best Peanut Butter Cookies

 - Eggs.
 Two eggs will add structure, stability, and richness.

 - Baking essentials.
-Vanilla, baking soda and salt are all used to ensure your peanut butter cookies taste amazing and bake up perfectly!
+Vanilla, baking soda and salt are all used to ensure these taste amazing and bake up perfectly!

 - Flour.
-All-purpose flour is my top choice for the best peanut butter cookies.
+All-purpose flour is my top choice for best results.
 It gives the cookies a tenderness that you just won’t find when using other types of flour.
 Be sure to measure it correctly, using the spoon and level method or simply weigh the flour on food scales.

-- Preheat your oven and line two large baking sheets with parchment paper.
+- Prep.
+Preheat your oven and line two large baking sheets with parchment paper or a silicone baking mat.

-- Using a large stand mixer or an electric hand mixer, cream together butter and peanut butter.
+- Wet ingredients.
+In a large bowl, using a stand mixer or a hand mixer with the paddle attachment, cream together butter and peanut butter.
 Add sugars and beat until smooth.

-- Beat in eggs one at a time and vanilla.
+- Add eggs and vanilla.
+Beat in eggs one at a time and vanilla.

-- In a separate bowl, sift together flour, baking soda and salt.
+- Dry ingredients.
+In a separate bowl, whisk together flour, baking soda and salt.
 Then slowing add into your wet batter.

-- Place on a baking sheet and use a fork to make a criss-cross pattern.
+- Make fork pattern.
+Place on a baking sheet and use a fork to make a criss-cross pattern.

-- Bake for 10 minutes or until cookies just start to look brown.
+- Bake.
+Place pan in oven and bake for 10 minutes or until cookies just start to look brown.
 Allow cookies to cool on the baking sheet for about 5 minutes before transferring to a wire cooling rack.

-There are tons of tips and tricks for baking peanut butter cookies, but follow the suggestions below and you’re sure to have the BEST peanut butter cookies of your life!
+There are tons of tips and tricks for baking peanut butter cookies, but follow the suggestions below and you’re sure to great results!

 - Measure your flour correctly.
 If you have a scale, that’s the easiest way to measure ingredients.
 If you don’t, spoon flour into a measuring cup and without shaking the cup, use the straight side of a butter knife to level the flour across the measuring cup.